 Business Funding Alternatives

 eMerchantBroker offers several business funding opportunities to give your small business the extra boost and financial flexibility it needs to get over the top of that first hill and onto greener pastures.
-The first methods is a merchant cash advance.
+The first method is a merchant cash advance.
 A merchant cash advance is paying in advance for your future profit.
-Basically you are buying your future profit from EMB, and as long as do a minimum of $2500 per month through an open merchant account getting approved will be no problem.
+Basically, you are buying your future profit from EMB, and as long as do a minimum of $2500 per month through an open merchant account getting approved will be no problem.

 The second business funding method EMB offers is the ACH Business Funding Program.
 The ACH program may be even easier to get approved for as it doesn’t require an open merchant account.
-It’s similar to a merchant cash advance except that the gross deposits in your checking account over a four month period determine how much of your future profit you can buy in advance.
+It’s similar to a merchant cash advance except that the gross deposits in your checking account over a four-month period determine how much of your future profit you can buy in advance.

 These two approaches can be repaid by a percentage hold back and fixed daily payments.
 A percentage hold back is where you pay back the cash advance by a daily percentage of your credit card transactions.
-The fixed daily payments is simply a daily withdrawal from your checking account via ACH at a fixed rate.
+The fixed daily payment is simply a daily withdrawal from your checking account via ACH at a fixed rate.